G33kDude/cJson.ahk/README.md

 This library is compatible *ONLY* with AutoHotkey v1.1 U64.

-32-bit support is dependent on 32-bit support of the underlying MCLib dependency, which currently has no plan to support 32-bit code generation.
+32-bit support is planned, but with no set date for implementation.

 AHKv2 compatibility, especially as v2 continues to evolve, will require modification to both the AHK wrapper and the C implementation as the language